 Without some sort of official corporate non-denominational celebration of gratitude for our blessings, there is a risk people rush discontented through their lives.
 Assailed by advertising and the media, it’s easy to be swallowed up by the culture of “I want” where our day to day blessings are simply ignored.

 We Need a Focus on Our Blessings

-We are particularly guilty of this here in the UK at the moment.
-With the help and encouragement of the media, many of us embrace the negative and the gloomy, filling our children’s heads full of worries about an uncertain future.
-Even the teachers at my son’s college say things like ‘I don’t know how you will ever manage’, ‘It’s going to be nearly impossible to build a career in this economy’, ‘You’ll be saddled with debt for the rest of your life’ and ‘You will never be able to buy your own home’.
-I grew up in a very similar economic climate to today, and I beg to differ with those gloomy predictions.
-Our life is testament to the fact that you can create your own experience, despite what is happening around you .
-I worry that if our young people hear these things repeated over and over, they will come to believe them, and what we believe shapes our whole experience.
-Gratitude is one of the most important things we can teach our children.
+We are particularly guilty of ignoring our blessings here in the UK at the moment.
+With the help and encouragement of the media, the pandemic and lots of political turmoil, many of us embrace the negative and the gloomy.
+We even fill our children’s heads full of worries about an uncertain future.
+Society and the media preach the gospel of ‘I don’t know how you will ever manage’, ‘It’s going to be nearly impossible to build a career in this economy’, ‘You’ll be saddled with debt for the rest of your life’ and ‘You will never be able to buy your own home’ to our young people.
+How on earth can anyone be expected to forge bravely into their future with that kind of attitude all around them?

 Wishing everyone who is celebrating a very Happy Thanksgiving!